jjtriff/blog/making-act-wait.md

         run: ./deploy.sh
 ```

-This step outputs the precise command you need to run on your terminal to allow it to continue, keeping things simple and effective.
+This step outputs the precise command you need to run on your terminal (it will be a `docker` command) to allow it to continue, keeping things simple and effective.
 By adding this to your workflow, you can simulate manual gates—like approvals—locally, making your `act` tests more realistic.
 It’s a small tweak, but it gives you better control over your workflow’s flow when testing with `act`.